 Complaints about anything else

-You can have your complaint reviewed by Utilities ADR if:
+You can have your complaint reviewed by The Retail Ombudsman, known as Utilities ADR if:

 To contact Utilities ADR:

 Post: UtilitiesADR, 12-14 Walker Ave, Stratford Office Village, Wolverton Mill, Milton Keynes, MK12 5TW

 If you joined us online, you can refer your complaint to our Alternative Dispute Resolution scheme using the Online Dispute Resolution platform (ODR).

 You’ll need the below information when filling in the form:

 Alternative Dispute Resolution and Online Dispute Resolution are there to help resolve disputes between energy suppliers and their customers.
 It’s free to use, and Ombudsman Services: Energy are totally independent, so they don’t take sides.
 If you agree with their decision, we have to act on what they say.
 This could be apologising, explaining what’s gone wrong, correcting the problem or offering compensation.